 But that wasn’t enough to feed the beast.
 Ponzi schemes always need fresh blood, infusions of new capital to cover the payouts that need to be made when someone cashes in.
 And besides, for those living large on the Ponzi money, they always prefer to live just a little larger.
 Which requires recruiting new money, all the time.

-So Madoff made nice with hedge fund managers, knowing that those little regulated, well capitalized financial institutions could be a bonanza.
-“Feeder funds,” where clients were directly dealing with some manager they new, but indirectly feeding cash into Bernie’s scheme, became increasingly common.
+So Madoff made nice with hedge fund managers, knowing that those well capitalized financial institutions could be a bonanza.
+“Feeder funds,” where clients were directly dealing with some manager they knew, but indirectly feeding cash into Bernie’s scheme, became increasingly common.

 And you can rest assured that the managers were well compensated, generous fees for steering money Madoff’s way.
 And these were years, the 80’s and 90’s and beyond, of financial growth, and runaway greed in the world of money.
 Some said it became a sort of “Lord of the Flies,” Wall Street version.

 So Madoff had a perpetual motion money machine, such a slick set-up, except… If enough people at one time want their money back it collapses.
-That’s precisely what happened in the severe recession of the 2007 and on era.
+That’s precisely what happened in the severe recession era starting in 2007.
 To cover losses elsewhere, investors reluctantly cashed out of Madoff’s fund.

 The aftermath was a s*#tstorm, of epic proportions, for weeks to come.
-But the unraveling took its toll for years, and continues today.
+But the unraveling took its toll for years.

 Those are only the headlines, the suicides.
 For anyone, anywhere in Madoff’s financial orbit, the fallout has been something they’ll always remember.